Integrated Circuit Simulation, Your Second-Look Assistant

 I talk to electronics designers from all different stages of career and skill level.
 For over a decade, my involvement with EDA marketing and support has given me the opportunity to discuss designs of all types with seasoned professional PCB designers, fledgling engineers, PCB design specialists, university students, and even hobbyists.

-On the subject of circuit simulation, it’s apparent to me that designers rely heavily on simulation software during the learning years of their careers, but tend to fall out of the simulation habit as their careers progress.
+On the subject of nonlinear circuits, it’s apparent to me that designers rely heavily on simulation software during the learning years of their careers, but tend to fall out of the simulation habit as their careers progress.
 You might say, “well, duh.”

-In spite of this, there are good reasons not to forget or neglect to use circuit simulation.
+In spite of this, there are good reasons not to forget or neglect to use circuit simulation data.
 Let’s take a look at some here:

 Save Time on PCB Prototyping